 The real question here is: what are the business goals?

-Indeed, the KPIs you’re going to track will depend on the goals you want to achieve at your organization and what you’re going to do with the data.
+Indeed, the communication metrics you’re going to track will depend on the goals you want to achieve at your organization and what you’re going to do with the data.

 Once you have a clear understanding of the goals you want to achieve with your internal communication, it gets much easier to pick the right internal comms KPIs for your organization.